dfinity/ICRC-1/standards/ICRC-3/README.md

     3. CAN contain the `memo: Blob` field if specified by the user
     4. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

+Operations that require paying a fee: Transfer, and Approve.

 ### Account Type

 ICRC-1 Account is represented as an `Array` containing the `owner` bytes and optionally the subaccount bytes.